Stop Water Shutoffs In The Wake Of Coronavirus

 Looking for a way to help stop the spread of coronavirus?
 One of the most straightforward paths is by making sure everyone has running water so they can wash their hands.

 Too many people across the country can’t wash their hands because their water service is turned off.
-This endangers all of us, especially when the most widely endorsed strategy to prevent or manage the coronavirus (COVID-19) is to wash our hands frequently.
+This endangers all of us, especially when one of the most widely endorsed strategies to prevent or manage the coronavirus (COVID-19) is to wash our hands frequently.

 Water must be turned on for everyone, right now, for the safety of the entire country.
-That’s why we’re pushing both Congress in their stimulus package and Governors at the state level — demanding that they stop all water shutoffs and enact long-term solutions that will ensure our water systems are funded.
+That’s why we’re pushing both Congress in its stimulus package and governors at the state level to stop all water shutoffs.
+We’re also demanding our leaders enact long-term solutions that will ensure our water systems are funded.

 We Can Stop Water Shutoffs Amid This Pandemic

-By taking action you can be a part of the amazing response from people all across the US demanding water shutoffs in their state and around the country.
-Together with 53,000 of our supporters signing on to our actions, we’ve:
+By taking action, you can be a part of the amazing response from people all across the U.S. demanding water shutoffs in their state and around the country.
+Together, with 53,000 supporters signing on to our actions, we’ve:

 - Helped 663 local jurisdictions suspend all water shutoffs for nonpayment,

-- Found that the top 10 cities with the most water shutoffs, as found in our national survey conducted in 2018, are now among the places that have paused shutoffs.
+- Found that the top 10 cities with the most water shutoffs, identified in our national survey conducted in 2018, are now among the places that have paused shutoffs,

-- Coordinated with 80 members of congress joined our movement and released a letter (headlined by Rep. Brenda Lawrence) demanding federal action on water.
+- Coordinated with 80 members of Congress to join our movement and released a letter (headlined by Rep. Brenda Lawrence) demanding federal action on water,

-- Joined more than 230 environmental, social justice, labor, and religious organizations from across the country sending a sister a letter echoing the demands.
+- Joined more than 230 environmental, social justice, labor, and religious organizations from across the country sending a partner letter echoing the demands, and

 - Worked with more than 830 groups to send a letter to Congress also pushing for federal action on water, along with protections for electricity and broadband connectivity access.